RCA Records Hosts Sam Fischer Showcase In Manhattan

 -

-The native AUSTRALIAN is now based in LOS ANGELES, which is the site of another showcase appearance on WEDNESDAY 2/19.
+The native AUSTRALIAN is now based in LOS ANGELES, which is the site of another showcase appearance next WEDNESDAY (2/19).

+Guests included iHEARTMEDIA's ALISSA POLLACK and ROB MILLER, as well as Z100's CARA HAHN & SHELLY ROME and BARTEL from WKTU.
+Also in the house were ALEX TEAR and RACHAEL SPANGLER from PANDORA/SIRIUSXM, PERMIERE's STU HEIDEMANN and ANNA SORRENTINO from MUSIC CHOICE.
+Not to mention NECI WILLIAMS from WWMX/BALTIMORE, JR AMMONS from WZPL/INDIANAPOLIS, JOE BREEZY from WFNF/NASHVILLE, RASHAUD THOMAS from WBBO/MONMOUTH-OCEAN, MIKE "OD" O'DONNELL from WKRZ/WILKES BARRE-SCRANTON, JOSH KELLY from WAEB/ALLENTOWN and ERIC GOTTLIEB from WFUV/NEW YORK.

 Thanks to RCA Co-President JOE RICCITELLI, VP/Promotion/Operations JESSIE MALDONADO and Sr. Director/Hot AC Promotion PAM KAYE for their hospitality.